 The FAA has established a university-led center of excellence (COE) for alternative jet fuel and the environment, as the aviation community continues its push to get low-carbon biofuels to commercial scale.
 With $40 million in funding over 10 years, the COE will be led by Washington State University and Massachusetts Institute of Technology (MIT), and tasked with exploring ways to meet the environmental and energy goals of the FAA’s NextGen program.
 The COE takes over from the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "FAA Picks Center For Alternative Fuels Research".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "FAA Picks Center For Alternative Fuels Research".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.